bollu/bollu.github.io/README.md

 - Theorem which says that constructible sets are those that can be built from godel operations.

-# Scrivano for note taking
-- Pretty good app for linux that has the apple iPad note taking vibe going on!
-- Nice for math notes.

 # Godel completeness theorem